Charity Assets Trust

 UN Global Compact linked exclusion policy

-Find funds that use the UN Global Compact to inform or help direct where they can or cannot invest and will typically not invest in companies with significant breaches (low standards) - although strategies vary.
+Use the UN Global Compact to inform or help direct where they can or cannot invest.
+Will typically not invest in companies with significant breaches (low standards) - strategies vary.
 (The UNGC covers a wide range of issues - search 'UNGC').
 See https://unglobalcompact.org/ Climate Change & Energy

 Climate change / greenhouse gas emissions policy